nicola-lunghi/TonexOneController/web_configuration.md

 If you are unsure what settings you have currently selected, just change them to what you need and save them.

 ## Entering Settings Mode
 The Controller enables a WiFi access point for the first 60 seconds after it is powered on.
-After 60 seconds, WiFi is disabled, to ensure it can never interfere with the normal operations, and to ensure some smart audience member doesn't mess around with your device.
+After 60 seconds, if no device is connected, then WiFi is disabled.
+This is to ensure it can never interfere with the normal operations, and to ensure some smart audience member doesn't mess around with your device.<br>
+If you do connect to the controller, you should either Save Settings and Reboot (which will disconnect your device) or if not, manually disconnect from the controller.
+If you do not do this, your device will remain connected and WiFi will remain enabled.

 <br>
 To change settings:
 - Reboot the controller